 Accelerated BSN Track Admissions Process

-1. Talk to an Admissions Counselor
+1. Talk to an Admissions Representative.

 During your conversation, you will discuss your reasons for wanting to become a nurse, previous academic experiences, career goals, financial considerations, background and more.
-This is also your opportunity to ask any questions you have about the accelerated nursing track.
-At the end of this call, if we determine the UIW Accelerated BSN track is the right fit for you, you will be asked to send over copies of your unofficial transcript.
-(It’s also helpful to have your unofficial transcripts handy when you call.)
+This is also your opportunity to ask any questions about the accelerated nursing track.
+It’s helpful to have your unofficial transcript on hand for this call.

 2. Develop an Academic Success Plan